Home

 One: Man in his pride and vanity wants credit for what he thinks he has done of his own (alleged) free will.

-Two: Premillennial (and particularly dispensational) theologians, of necessity must create more than one Judgment because they have Christ returning more than once.
-If Christ returns only once (at the last day), their need for multiple judgments disappear.
+Two: Premillennial (and particularly dispensational) theologians, of necessity must create more than one judgment because they have Christ returning more than once.
+If Christ returns only once (at the last day), their need for multiple judgments disappears.

 Romans 14:10